IN-CORE/incore-docs/manual/source/analyses/building_func.md

 If both the nearest pole to the building and the substation where buildings belong to its service area are functional, buildings are considered to be able to receive electric power.

-The output of this analysis is a CSV file with probabilities of functionality.
+The outputs of this analysis are 1) a CSV file with probabilities of functionality samples for direct comparison with [MC failure probability](mc_failure_prob) outputs and
+2) a CSV file with probabilities of functionality.

 **Input parameters**